Testing One Hypothesis Multiple times

-Thus, the problem of testing \eqref{testex1} is reduced to testing $H_0$ versus $R$ \emph{sub-alternative hypotheses}, namely $H_{1r}$, i.e., \emph{Testing One Hypothesis Multiple Times}.
-For the $R$ \emph{sub-tests}, $H_0$ versus $H_{1r}$, the observed \emph{sub-test statistics} $\{w(\theta_1),\dots,w(\theta_R)\}$, realizations of $\{ W(\theta)\}$, are combined into the global test statistic $c_R$ and a bound/approximation for the global p-value is computed via \eqref{real_bound}.
+Notice that the null hypothesis, $H_0$, is tested versus an ensable of alternative hypotheses $H_{1r}$, one for each value of $\theta_r$ fixed.
+The observed \emph{sub-test statistics} $\{w(\theta_1),\dots,w(\theta_R)\}$, realizations of $\{ W(\theta)\}$, are combined into the global test statistic $c_R$ and an approximated bound for the global p-value is computed via \eqref{real_bound}.
+Thus, the problem of testing \eqref{testex1} is reduced to testing $H_0$ versus the $R$ \emph{sub-alternative hypotheses} $H_{1r}$, i.e., \emph{Testing One Hypothesis Multiple Times}.

-Finally, we highlight the difference in implementing classical MHT and TOHM in scenarios where, as in the bump hunting problem, we expect at most one signal\footnote{In this terminology, in the break-point regression example, the ``signal'' is the point where the ``break'' occurs.} to be observed.
-In MHT, given a set of values $\theta_1,\dots,\theta_R$ fixed over $[\mathcal L; \mathcal U]$, $R$ tests of hypothesis are performed and a set of $R$ local p-values of the form $P(W(\theta_r)>w(\theta_r))$, is produced, the smallest being selected and corrected afterwards in order to guarantee the desired family-wise type I error rate (e.g., \citet{efron}); for instance, using the Bonferroni correction, which in this case is

-This implies that the level at which the optimization and the correction occur differs between MHT and TOHM.
-In MHT, the optimization is over the local p-values $P(W(\mathcal L)>w(\theta_r))$.
-In TOHM, on the other hand, the optimization is over the sub-test statistics $w(\theta_r)$, see \eqref{cR}, and an overall correction for the type I error is generated intrinsically by using the topology of $\{W(\theta)\}$ to approximate the global p-value.

-In Section \ref{Bonferroni} we show that, despite the difference in their implementation, it is possible to identify scenarios where \eqref{bonfcorr} can be used as reasonable approximation of \eqref{real_bound}, without being overly conservative.